AichaBELGHITI2001/CSC4301Project-1/README.md

 Figure 8: Paths formed by BFS(yellow), A* Manhattan(green), A* Euclidian(pink), UCS(white) drawn on Maze 1

 In this case, I did not include DFS since it explores a big number of notes and creates a path that covers other paths.
 I expected A* Euclidian to be the faster.
 However, A* Manhattan was around 0.37 milliseconds quicker.
-Both A* Euclidian and A* Manhattan formed a path with the same number of nodes 46.Also, I expected UCS to be quicker than BFS and to output the path with the least number of nodes compared to BFS.
+Both A* Euclidian and A* Manhattan formed a path with the same number of nodes 46.
+Also, I expected UCS to be quicker than BFS and to output the path with the least number of nodes compared to BFS.
 However, BFS outputted a path with 43 nodes and was quicker than UCS by 1.257 milliseconds.
 Also, we can remark that the path of UCS(white), A* Manhattan(green), and A* Euclidian(pink) intersect at some points.

 III-	Conclusion: